-Does your client have a friend or family member they’re stressed about seeing this holiday season?
+Does your client have a friend or family member they’re stressed about seeing?
 Someone they’re uncomfortable being around because of their political views?

 It’s a common situation for many clients (and practitioners, too) – and it can be hard to connect with these people when we disagree so strongly.

 But Frank Anderson, MD has an interesting perspective on how we might approach this.

 You see, Frank recently had an experience that transformed a strained relationship with someone in his own family – someone he was dreading sitting down to eat with.

 So in the video below, he’ll get into what it was that allowed them to forge a deeper connection.
 Plus, he’ll describe how we might approach the political divide from an IFS perspective.

 Have a look.

 One of the things that happens in IFS, Internal Family Systems, is what we call polarizations, or polarities.
 People call them conflicts, different views.

 Often, conflicts or different views are protective responses to the same wound.
 For example, one part of me drinks because it wants to get away from my pain.
 The other part of me is suicidal because it wants to get away from my pain.
 But these parts are in conflict.
 And when you listen to the part that wants to drink in your client, and when you listen to the part that’s suicidal in your client, you often find that both of those parts are protecting the same wound, they just do it in very different ways.
 And I believe that’s what’s happening in culture and society in this political polarity, that you can hold an extreme belief that are seemingly polar opposites, but they’re often rooted in the same wound.